 - Baking soda and vinegar are not a match made in heaven.
-Use the one or the other but avoid mixing them together.
-The soda is a basic and the vinegar is acidic, when combined they create an unstable acid that easily dissolves into water.
+Use the one or the other but avoid mixing them.
+The soda is a basic and the vinegar is acidic, when combined they create an unstable acid that easily dissolves into the water.
 So basically, you will be cleaning your precious London home with glorified water.

 Bleach – Not so Safe to Use

 We have already mentioned two unpleasant combinations, but there are many more.
 Bleach is a popular cleaning solution, and it has various uses around the home.
 However expert house cleaners usually avoid using it.
 Even in the humid and mould-infested London, professionals prefer using specialised cleaners and rarely use Bleach as their first or second choice of a housecleaning product.
 Here is why:

 - Rubbing alcohol and bleach can create a dizzy situation in your home.
 When combined these two produce chloroform.
 We all know what this chemical does, you will experience dizziness or nausea.
 Longer exposure can lead to damage to the nervous system, eyes, skin, many of the internal organs, and even death.

 - Bleach and toilet bowl cleaner is also a mixture you must avoid.
 The toilet cleaner consists of different heavy chemicals and on its own pose a danger to the human body.
 In combination with bleach, you can get skin and eye burns and many pulmonary and respiratory problems.

 - In general, avoid mixing bleach with any acids or housecleaning products.